shoeferlin/shoeferlin/README.md

 📌 currently ...<br>
 * product manager of patient web and mobile as well as practice application at [avi](https://www.avimedical.com/)
-  * Tickets for Product Management with Atlassian's Jira and Product Discovery tolls
+  * Tickets for Product Management with Atlassian's Jira and Product Discovery tools
-  * Business Intelligence (BI) analysis with SQL, Snowflake, Metabase
+  * Business Intelligence (BI) analysis with SQL, Snowflake, and Metabase
   * Configurations with AppSmith
   * Small frontend changes with TypeScript
   * Designs with Figma